williamyang98/WordBlitzBot/README.md

 # Word Blitz Bot
 Can automatically solve a word blitz game.
 To run the program execute the following command.

+## Installation
+1. You will need a install of python3 or above.
+[Download](https://www.python.org/downloads/).
+2. Install all the python dependencies by running ```pip install -r requirements.txt``` or ```pip3 install -r requirements.txt```.

+### Optional Installation Instructions
+If you want to keep your python install independent of any dependencies in this project, you can install a virtual environment.
+Before running step 2 which installs all dependencies, install virtualenv.
+1. Run ```pip3 install virtualenv```.
+2. Create virtual environment by running```virtualenv venv```.
+3. Activate the virtual environment by running ```venv/Scripts/activate.bat```.
+(Will vary depending on operating system).
+4. Once inside the virtual environment, run step 2 in installation.

+## Running
 ```
 python3 run_bot.py
 ```